briankidd9design/techdegree-project-7/README.md

     3. enter into terminal: npm install
     4. enter into terminal: npm run build
     5. enter into the terminal: serve -s build
-    6. copy the url in the terminal and past it into the browser address bar
+    6. copy the url in the terminal and paste it into the browser address bar
     7. press enter to run the application
   ```
   const apiKey='You flickr API';